mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 ## Expiration date

-The default expiration date for payments with boleto is 3 days.
+The default expiration date for **pagamento em lotérica** is 4 days.
 Optionally, it is possible to change this date by sending the `date_of_expiration` field in the payment creation request, defining a period between 1 and 30 days from the boleto issuance date.

 To change the expiration date, use one of the codes available below.